Skein lasagna modules for 2-handlebodies: The cabled Khovanov-Rozansky homology

 To be more precise, using the framing, we get a diffeomorphism $f_i$ between a tubular neighborhood of $K_i$ and $S^1 \times D^2$.
 For each $i$, we pick distinct points

 Then

 \begin{remark} Suppose $n=1$ so that $K$ is a knot with some framing coefficient $p$.
 Then, as an unoriented link, $K(k^-,k^+)$ is the $(p(k^-+k^+), (k^-+k^+))$ cable of $K$. \end{remark}

 Let $B_n$ be the braid group on $n$ strands, and $F: B_n \to S_n$ the natural homomorphism to the symmetric group.
 For $0 \leq k \leq n$, let $B_{k, n-k} = F^{-1}(S_k \times S_{n-k})$.
 Thus, if we view the braid group as the mapping class group of the punctured disk, then consists of those self-diffeomorphisms that take the set of the first $k_i^-$ punctures to itself.
-Observe that an element of $B_{k_i^-, k_i^+}$ produces a symmetry of the link $K(k^-,k^+)$.
-Therefore, there is a group action on Khovanov-Rozansky homology